9:30 AM - 1:00 PM, 4:30 PM - 9:00 PM

 Consult a dentist if you experience:

-• Sore tongue lasting more than 2 weeks
+• Sore tongue lasting more than two weeks

 • Difficulty eating or speaking